 A registration hold has been placed on your record.
 In order to get it lifted, you must complete the 3 steps below:

-- Meet with an advisor in the college that offers your intended major.
+- Meet with the department advisor for your intended major.

 Students will actually be registering THEMSELVES after meeting with an AIM advisor.

 Spring course options are available in the Schedule of Courses.

 General Education (or gen-ed) is a package of courses that ensures that all students are exposed to other disciplines outside of their majors.
 Learn more about the different areas that make up the gen-ed package and the number of credit hours required in each by going to the General Education chapter in the Undergraduate Catalog.

 - The distribution within some of these areas can depend on the college in which your major is found.

 - Gen-Ed courses and courses for the major are NOT mutually exclusive.
 In other words, some of the courses required for your major may fall into a gen-ed category.

 The Undergraduate Catalog explains in detail the expectations behind the Writing requirements.

 - Writing courses also may overlap with major and gen-ed courses.

 Grades & Grading Policies